Viceroy of Shaan-Gan

-The Viceroy of Shaan-Gan was one of eight regional viceroys in the Qing dynasty.
-The Viceroy of Shaan-Gan had jurisdiction over Shaanxi and Gansu provinces as well as western Inner Mongolia.
+The Viceroy of Shaan-Gan, fully in Chinese as the Governor-General of Shaanxi, Gansu and Other Local Areas, in Charge of Military Affairs, Food and Wages, Tea and Horses and Governor Affairs, was one of eight regional Viceroys during the Qing dynasty.
+The Viceroy of Shaan-Gan had jurisdiction of military, civil, and political affairs over then Shaanxi Province and then Gansu Province.

 Name

 The name Shaan-Gan is derived by taking the first characters of the province names Shaanxi and Gansu.

-In Chinese its full name is the Governor-General of Shaanxi and Gansu Provinces and the Surrounding Areas; Overseeing Military Affairs and Food Production, Manager of Waterways, Director of Civil Affairs.

 History

 Ming dynasty

 The office of Viceroy of Shaan-Gan originated in the early Ming dynasty with the garrisoning of military forces in three towns along the northern border of Shaanxi Province.
 The three garrisons were called "Xunfu of Yansui" (延綏巡撫), "Xunfu of Ningxia" (寧夏巡撫) and "Xunfu of Gansu" (甘肅巡撫), respectively.

 In 1497, when the Mongols of the Northern Yuan dynasty made intrusions across the border, the Hongzhi Emperor put Wang Yue (王越) in charge of coordinating military actions in Shaanxi, Yansui, Ningxia and Gansu.

 In the early reign of the Zhengde Emperor (r.
 1505–1521), the Mongols invaded Guyuan.
 The general Cao Xiong (曹雄) rejected external help from reinforcements.
 Yang Yiqing (楊一清) led lightly armed cavalry to launch a surprise attack on the Mongols and succeeded in driving them back.
 After this incident, Yang Yiqing realized that military operations in Yansui, Ningxia and Gansu had to be better coordinated, hence he urged the imperial court to appoint a viceroy to oversee the three areas.
 Liu Daxia (劉大夏) nominated Yang Yiqing for that position.

 The office of the viceroy was created in 1525, during the reign of the Jiajing Emperor, under the name "tidu of military affairs" (提督軍務).
 The office was renamed to "zongzhi" (總制) in 1528, and to "zongdu" (總督) in 1540.
 The headquarters were located at Huamachi (花馬池; present-day Yanchi County, Ningxia).